 Exspans is an IBM software development firm specializing in system automation and enabling tools for IBM z/OS & OS/390 mainframes.
 The company boasts cost-effective solutions and personalized customer service.

-This is a series of sell sheets presenting Exspans and its applications.
+We created a series of sell sheets presenting Exspans and its applications.

 The project required a review of the company’s reference material, competitive and market analysis, and additional research.
 We also reviewed IBM’s Partner Showcase guidelines to ensure the completed documents would match IBM’s requirements.
 Delivery included writing, document design, sourcing stock photos, and graphics editing.